← Back to trust

 Espeland and Stevens (1998) identify commensuration (the transformation of qualitatively distinct properties into a common metric) as a pervasive social process with specific cognitive, institutional, and political consequences.
 The process enables comparison and choice across domains that would otherwise be incommensurable, but imposes specific costs: information loss, distortion of what is being measured, and displacement of qualitative judgment.
 Commensuration is not ideologically neutral; it privileges what can be measured and marginalizes what cannot.

 Porter (1995), in Trust in Numbers, develops the historical and sociological analysis of quantification as a response to distrust of expert judgment.
 Quantification offers the appearance of objectivity, impersonality, and replicability; it transforms expert judgment into impersonal procedure.
-The transformation has real benefits (accountability, portability across contexts, amenability to audit) and specific costs (suppression of contextual knowledge, privileging of what is easily counted, vulnerability to metric-gaming).
+The transformation has material benefits (accountability, portability across contexts, amenability to audit) and specific costs (suppression of contextual knowledge, privileging of what is easily counted, vulnerability to metric-gaming).

 3.3.
 Classification and infrastructure